 “When you include the travel component, there is real money being thrown at youth sports today and, whenever there is money involved, the motive starts to change,” said John Engh, executive director of the National Alliance of Youth Sports in West Palm Beach, Florida, which advocates for positive, safe and fun athletics, in an interview.
 “Instead of focusing on having a good, quality program, the people running the leagues start to choose kids who can afford to pay for the tournaments.”

 Nationally, visitor spending associated with sports events, which consists primarily of youth sports tournaments, reached roughly $10.5 billion in the most recent data available, according to the Sports Events and Tourism Association, which represents the sports travel industry.
 2

 It is a trend that concerns Don Schumacher, the group’s former executive director.

-“We are at a crossroads and I have expressed my concern lately about the proliferation of new sports mega complexes that consist of 10 or 20 indoor court facilities or soccer fields, that are used exclusively by travel teams and not by the recreational leagues in the communities that are paying for them,” said Schumacher in an interview.
+“We are at a crossroads and I have expressed my concern lately about the proliferation of new sports mega complexes that consist of 10 or 20 indoor court facilities or soccer fields, which are used exclusively by travel teams and not by the recreational leagues in the communities that are paying for them,” said Schumacher in an interview.
 “What I fear is that we created an industry that benefits from youngsters and does not provide the benefits to youngsters that you would hope, like physical and emotional well-being.”

 The economic cost divide

-Indeed, data shows that the rising cost of organized sports has created an economic divide in which kids from lower-income homes are increasingly priced out of the game.
+But there are worrisome issues in youth sports.
+Data shows that the rising cost of organized sports has created an economic divide in which kids from lower-income homes are increasingly priced out of the game.